 Leaders need to see providing organizational clarity as one of their top responsibilities.

 If you ask the average employee of the typical company why the company exists, what sets it apart from its competition, what its core values are, and where it is going, you’ll often get a blank stare or confused answer.
 Why is this?
-Why is information that is so basic to any level of organizational success, often lost in translation?
+Why is information that is so basic to any level of organizational success often lost in translation?
 The answer is simple.
 The leaders of most organizations are not committed to or are undisciplined at providing organizational clarity.
-They assume that their people should just “get it”, are get easily bored by making the same points repeatedly, or frankly are muddled in their own thinking about these very issues.
+They assume that their people should just “get it” or get easily bored by making the same points repeatedly, or frankly are muddled in their own thinking about these very issues.

 Many leaders tend to get fascinated by the new and different rather than ensuring that the foundation they are building on is secure and devoid of cracks or flaws.
-They lose patience with the work to required to get everyone on the same page.
+They lose patience with the work required to get everyone on the same page.
 It can start to feel arduous and uninspiring.
 However, there is no more important job for a leader than to ensure clarity about the mission, vision, values, competitive positioning, and direction of the company.
 You need to have everyone grounded in the “what,” “why” and “how” of the organization.

 I encourage you to make achieving organizational clarity a top priority.
-Even if you are not the CEO or business owner, you can get answers to the basic questions every employee needs to know to be successful.
+Even if you are not the CEO or business owner, you can provide answers to the basic questions every employee needs to know to be successful.
 Don’t let up.
 Don’t assume that you are ever finished keeping everyone on the same page.
 Communication is an on-going responsibility that every leader must embrace if they want to achieve enduring success.